Category

 • Designated assembly areas outside of the building

-Once you have that map marked up, make copies and post them around the office in highly visible locations.
+Once you have the map marked up, make copies and post them in highly visible locations around the office.
 From there, ensure all equipment is stocked up and evacuation paths remain free of obstructions and tripping/slipping hazards.
 These paths need to be wide enough to accommodate your employee headcount.

 You might want to assign official “hall monitor” roles to some of your employees.
 Those individuals will be empowered to move misplaced stuff out of important walkways to keep them safe and clear.

-Depending on your workspace, you might task some employees with unique responsibilities to help keep people safe.
+Depending on your workspace, you might assign specific responsibilities to some employees to help keep people safe.
 These emergency coordinators might stay behind for a period of time to accomplish these tasks, including

 • Being a point of contact to answer questions about the plan